Frozen Cheerios effect: Particle-particle interaction induced by an advancing solidification front: Experimental methods

 We initiate the solidification on the colder end of the Hele-Shaw cell by inserting a small piece of ice, that acts as nucleation site.
-After the initialization, a solidification front forms that advances into the field of view of the camera (Nikon D850 with long working distance lens with a working distance of $\SI{86}{\milli \meter}$).
-When the slide remains stationary, the front keeps advancing up until a certain point at which it will remain fixed in space.
-Once this stable position has been reached by the solidification front we set the Hele-Shaw cell slide in motion with a known velocity $V$, towards the colder end, using a high-precision linear actuator (Physik Instrumente, M-230.25).
-By doing so, the solidification front will remain fixed in space but the particles will approach the front at velocity $V$, while the thermal gradient remains fixed.
-The lowest velocity that was measured at which the slide can be pushed is $V = \SI{0.1}{\micro \meter \per \second}$.
-The calibration measurements verified that at this velocity the variations are within 5\%.
-When increasing the velocity the stability increases and the variations fall within 2\% for $V \approx \SI{1}{\micro \meter \per \second}$ and beyond.
+After the initialization, a solidification front forms that advances towards the warmer end, up to a position near the middle of the cell.
+This middle region, where the solid-liquid interface is located, is imaged with a Nikon D850 camera equipped with long working distance lens of $\SI{86}{\milli \meter}$.
+Once the front has reached a stable position, we set the Hele-Shaw cell in sliding motion at an imposed speed $V$, towards the colder end, using a high-precision linear actuator (Physik Instrumente, M-230.25).
+By doing so, the liquid in the vicinity of the solid-liquid interface immediately freezes such that the solid-liquid interfaces remains at a fixed position in the lab frame.
+Therefore, in the reference frame of the solid-liquid interface, the particles will approach the front at velocity $V$, while the thermal gradient remains fixed.
+We restrict ourselves to low freezing speeds (typically below $\SI{2}{\micro \meter \per \second}$) to prevent the emergence of so-called Mullins-Sekerka instabilities \cite{mullins1964stability} that may destabilize the front due to local perturbations of the melting temperature.
+The lowest velocity that could be achieved is $V = \SI{0.1}{\micro \meter \per \second}$.
+The local variations of the front speed are of the order of 5\% of the imposed speed in such conditions.
+When increasing the imposed speed, the stability increases and the variations fall within 2\% for $V \approx \SI{1}{\micro \meter \per \second}$ and beyond.